Monopoly: Transportation

 The United Aircraft and Transport Corporation was an aircraft manufacturer holding company that was forced to divest itself of airlines in 1934.

 Iarnród Éireann, the Irish Railway authority, is a current monopoly as Ireland does not have the size for more companies.

 The Long Island Rail Road (LIRR) was founded in 1834, and since the mid-1800s has provided train service between Long Island and New York City.
 In the 1870s, LIRR became the sole railroad in that area through a series of acquisitions and consolidations.
 In 2013, the LIRR's commuter rail system is the busiest commuter railroad in North America, serving nearly 335,000 passengers daily.

 Foreign trade

 Dutch East India Company was created as a legal trading monopoly in 1602.
 The Vereenigde Oost-Indische Compagnie enjoyed huge profits from its spice monopoly through most of the 17th century.

 The British East India Company was created as a legal trading monopoly in 1600.
 The East India Company was formed for pursuing trade with the East Indies but ended up trading mainly with the Indian subcontinent, North-West Frontier Province, and Balochistan.
 The Company traded in basic commodities, which included cotton, silk, indigo dye, salt, saltpetre, tea and opium.

 Professional sports

-Major League Baseball survived U.S. antitrust litigation in 1922, though its special status is still in dispute as of 2009.

-The National Football League survived antitrust lawsuit in the 1960s but was convicted of being an illegal monopoly in the 1980s.